Venezuelan Bombshell Michelle Lewin Shakes Her Booty In Sultry Instagram Video

 Venezuelan fitness model Michelle Lewin was anxious to give her millions of followers a bit of insight into her Sunday routine with an Instagram video over the weekend.
-She wrote about giving herself an opportunity to let loose and eat whatever she wants for half a day each week, but the moves she shared in the video she posted seems to be what has her fans buzzing.
+She wrote about giving herself an opportunity to let loose and eat whatever she wants for half a day each week, but the moves she shared seemed to be what had her fans buzzing.

-The Instagram video shows Lewin in the kitchen, stirring something in a skillet on the stovetop.
-She has her long, blonde hair extensions pulled back away from her face and she leaves them loose and hanging over her shoulders and down her back.
-Michelle is being filmed by her husband Jimmy, who teased that she was looking pretty good from his viewpoint.
+The Instagram video shows Michelle in the kitchen, stirring something in a skillet on the stovetop.
+She has her long, blonde hair extensions pulled back away from her face.
+She leaves them loose and hanging over her shoulders and down her back.
+Michelle is being filmed by her husband, Jimmy, who teases that she is looking pretty good from his viewpoint.

-Michelle smiles as Jimmy says this and she sways her hips and dances a little as she tends to the hot skillet.
-Lewin is wearing high wedge sandals and a long-sleeved black crop top along with black jeans that are so tight they practically look painted on.
+Michelle smiles as Jimmy says this.
+She sways her hips and dances a little as she tends to the hot skillet.
+Michelle is wearing high wedge sandals and a long-sleeved black crop top along with black jeans that are so tight they practically look painted on.

-Lewin starts doing some sultry hip rolls and shakes while she turns toward Jimmy and shows off her insane abs and pert derriere.
+Michelle starts doing some sultry hip rolls and shakes while she turns toward Jimmy and shows off her insane abs and pert derriere.
 The Venezuelan fitness model isn’t flaunting any cleavage in this particular video, but the crop top hugs her busty assets and shows off her enviable curves.

 View this post on Instagram